fediverse-devnet/feditest.org/content/blog/2024-04-09-earliest-access.md

   container setup is automated there.
 Which virtual machine to run depends on which operating system and CPU architecture you are on (e.g. VirtualBox or not).

-  Go to the [UBOS Developer setup](https://ubos.net/docs/development/setup/), pick one of the options, and follow the instructions.
-Ignore what it says about UBOS Mesh.
+  Go to the [UBOS Developer setup](https://ubos.net/docs/gears/developer/setup/), pick one of the options, and follow the instructions.

 * Come back here once you have your development virtual machine running, and the Linux container in it.